 SyncBackPro and SyncBackSE are both available in 64-bit versions, which means they can use all available memory.
 32-bit versions are limited to 2GB.

-(*) Note, however, that this does not apply when using a cloud service other than Amazon S3, Microsoft Azure, Google Storage, BackBlaze B2, OpenStack, OVH, Egnyte and hubiC.
+(*) Note, however, that this does not apply when using a cloud service other than Amazon S3, Microsoft Azure, Google Storage, Backlaze B2, OpenStack, OVH and Egnyte.
 Due to the nature of how these cloud services work (Dropbox, OneDrive, Box, SugarSync, etc.) SyncBackPro must keep details of the files in memory and so the amount of free memory becomes the limitation.
 For more details, please refer to this article: